open-compensation-token-license/license-token-website/wikisrc/nft-community.md

 ## Challenges and Criticisms

-Issues like environmental concerns, market volatility, and intellectual property rights challenge the community.
+Issues like [environmental concerns](https://www.license-token.com/wiki/nft-environmental-impact), market volatility, and intellectual property rights challenge the community.
 Solutions such as eco-friendly blockchains and better verification methods are being explored.

 ## The Future of the NFT Community

 Key directions for future growth include mainstream adoption, interoperability between blockchains, and enhanced utility in real-world applications.
 Emphasis on ethical practices and greater cultural integration are also on the horizon.
+For more on NFT value, see [Why Are NFTs Valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ## Conclusion

 The NFT community stands at the forefront of digital transformation, continually redefining ownership, value, and cultural expression.
 Despite challenges, this community exemplifies the limitless possibilities of innovation in the digital age.
+To learn more about what you can do with NFTs, visit [What Can You Do With NFTs](https://www.license-token.com/wiki/what-can-you-do-with-nf-ts).

 For further exploration, visit the [NFT subreddits](https://www.reddit.com/r/NFT/) or participate in [Discord channels](https://discord.com/) dedicated to NFT discussions.
+Additionally, explore the [Role of NFTs in Open Source Rewards](https://www.license-token.com/wiki/the-role-of-nf-ts-in-open-source-rewards) to understand their broader impact.